Gum Grafting in Toronto & North York

 1. Connective Tissue Graft (CTG)

-The most common technique.
-A small flap is made in the palate (roof of the mouth) and tissue is harvested from beneath the surface.
-This graft is then placed over areas of recession or thin gum tissue.
+The most widely used method.
+A small flap is created in the palate (roof of the mouth), and tissue is taken from beneath the surface.
+The graft is placed over the recessed area and sutured for natural integration.

 Ideal for: